jymaze/RepData_PeerAssessment1/PA1_template.md

 A total of 2304 NA values have been imputed, of which 81.6% were imputed as zero.

-The sum of steps per day is then calculated again and the distribution is plotted as an histogram.
+The sum of steps per day is then calculated again and the distribution is plotted as an histogram:

 ```r